 Continue reading “Focus on the roots with STEM”

 Based on the applications for big data and analytics, the Internet of Things (IoT) is all set to create the next generation of manufacturing.
 IoT can reduce costs and improve productivity across an entire supply chain, optimize distribution, and bring about new types of after-sales service.
 A data-driven organization will not only streamline its manufacturing operations, but it can forecast or quickly resolve any issues affecting plant performance or customer satisfaction.
+To become a data driven manufacturing business, an organization must understand some underlying challenges.

 Continue reading “The 5 challenges of data driven manufacturing”